MostaAshour/Sudoko-Solver-with-Python/README.md

 - LinkedIn: [Mosta Ashour](https://www.linkedin.com/in/mosta-ashour/)
 - Email: mostaomg@gmail.com

-**For now, take care everyone, and may your journey be filled with success as you pursue your dreams and reach for the stars!** 🙏🌹
+**For now, take care everyone, and may your journey be filled with success as you pursue your dreams and reach for the stars!** 🙏🌹<br>
 **Peace.** 👋